-I am fourth year graduate student at Stanford University,
+I am a fifth year graduate student at Stanford University,

 working on algebraic geometry with Ravi Vakil.

 Papers and Preprints: